-Curated by Nat Randall and hosted by a series of curators at some of Australia’s national institutions, these off-site artistic trips open the doors to private collections for intimate and personal tours.
-The institutions have designed each of these experiences, and alongside a sharing of knowledge is an acknowledgement of the role of artists in accessing and working with these extraordinary collections.
+Curated by Nat Randall and hosted by a series of curators at some of Australia’s national institutions, these off-site artistic trips opened the doors to private collections for intimate and personal tours.
+The institutions designed each of these experiences, and alongside a sharing of knowledge, was an acknowledgement of the role of artists in accessing and working with these extraordinary collections.

 NATIONAL FILM AND SOUND ARCHIVES (WED)

 Senior Curator Peter White and the Indigenous collections team invited Aboriginal and Torres Strait Islander delegates (only) to an afternoon at Australia’s Living Archive.
 Here they were given an introduction to the Archive’s Aboriginal and Torres Strait Islander holdings, which showcased a number of titles and encompassed the archives extensive oral history collection, and films which form the extensive Film Australia Collection (which reached 100 years in 2013).
 Delegates also heard how the NFSA was rising to the challenge to ensure Australia’s Living Archive appropriately represented and engaged with the world’s longest continuous living culture.
 Finally, Peter invited delegates to afternoon tea and an informal chat about the potential for new projects and residencies and long terms plans at NFSA.

 Hosts: Hannah Semler and Pip Buining